physrisk/website-source/articles/2022/two-envelope-problem.md

 Should you open the other envelope and take the monies in it?
 Or should you keep your original envelope?

-The video below has participated in "Summer of Math Exposition" competition.
+The video below has participated in "Summer of Math Exposition" competition in 2021.
 It explains various ways to define and solve the two envelope problem and provides a valuable lesson on expected values.

 [youtube v="_NGPncypY68"]